 Leiden University: Granite® Deep Mat adds permanence to pre-fabricated structures

-Founded in 1575, the University of Leiden is one of the world’s oldest universities.
-But when it came to creating a new building to house the University’s Board they turned to modular construction and one of the industry’s most modern cladding materials – organic coated Granite® Deep Mat from ArcelorMittal Europe – Flat Products.
+Founded in 1575, the Leiden University is one of the world’s oldest universities.
+When it came to creating a new building to house the university’s Board, they turned to modular construction and one of the industry’s most modern cladding materials – organic coated Granite® Deep Mat from ArcelorMittal Europe – Flat Products.
 The finished structure has the appearance of a permanent building, but retains a flexible character which will enable the university to adapt to the modern world.

 Strength and price advantages of organic coated steel